 “You could go for a walk and your mood is going to be lifted up.
 But you need higher intensity to get cognitive improvements,” Basso says.
 “The more you’re getting your heart rate up higher and higher, the longer-term fitness benefits you’re going to have, and then the longer-term cognitive benefits.”

 If you’re just getting started, though, or you’re limited by age or injury, even walking can bring about some of these changes.
-The two most important things are: 1) start slow and build gradually to higher levels, and 2) find something that you like doing and stick with it – that is what I’m calling the motivation from finding a new passion in life!
+The two most important things are: 1) start slow and build gradually to higher levels, and 2) find something that you like doing and stick with it – it needs commitment and motivation – that comes from finding a new passion in life!
+That is the theme of my book, The Dog Who Took Me Up a Mountain (HCI and Simon & Schuster)